 From Years 3 to 6, reading is taught through a whole class text using the ‘VIPERS’ strategy.
 A range of texts are planned over the year to ensure that a range of genres are being taught and to ensure progression across the school.
 Children in KS2, who don’t pass the phonics screening test in Year 2, also receive daily phonics sessions.
 Children who need further support with fluency or comprehension in KS2 receive one of the following interventions: 1:1 reading, reading fluency intervention, PIXL intervention, Nessy or Lexia.
 Children who are gifted and talented are also stretched through PIXL sessions.

-Children from Years 3 to 6 have an individual reading book matched to their reading/phonic ability, which they read daily for a minimum of ten minutes.
+Children from Years 3 to 6 have an individual reading book matched to their reading/phonic ability, which they read daily.
 Over the period of a week, every child is listened to read at least once by an adult in class; this is additional to the time adults listen to children reading in lessons.
 To inspire a love of reading we have invested in a wealth of texts for individual reading books.
 For KS1 this includes Read Write Inc Texts, Early Readers, Rigby Star, Project X and Oxford Reading Tree- to name a few!
 KS2 have access to a wide variety of ‘Real Texts’ including a range of dyslexia friendly books and books designed for children with a low phonic ability with high KS2 interest.
 To accelerate reading skill and fluency, children also have access to range of interactive texts including Nessy, Lexia and Oxford Owls.

 The curriculum is aligned to the school’s values and beliefs: Respect, Aspire Nurture.
 Nurturing self-belief and a love of reading to underpin aspiration and success for the future.